Yevgeny Sidorenko: Murders

 In carrying out his crimes, Sidorenko did not demonstrate any sound reasoning for what he did.
 Later on, the prosecution would use this to illustrate the fact that he suffered from severe mental issues.

 On the night of 12 July 2005, Sidorenko murdered an acquaintance he had a personal dislike for, as well as her male companion, near the railway station in Sibirtsevo.
 The corpses were found at the intersection of Komsomolskaya Street and the Military Highway near the railroad tracks.

 In August, Sidorenko broke into the house of an acquaintance in the early morning hours and set fire to some items in a closet.
 As a result, all of the occupants – the house's owner, his wife and young child - died in the blaze.

 On 23 November, Sidorenko attacked a female acquaintance who lived on Komsomolskaya Street late at night.
-He managed to stab her, but the victim fiercely resisted and managed to escape, after which Sidorenko began to wnader the streets and randomly came across a woman he did not know.
+He managed to stab her, but the victim fiercely resisted and managed to escape, after which Sidorenko began to wander the streets and randomly came across a woman he did not know.
 He threw her down on the snowy ground and stabbed her death.
 A few minutes later, in another street, he attacked another woman and stabbed her with a knife, but the victim fought him off and fled.

 On the late night of 12 December, Sidorenko showed up at the doorstep of the "Maria" store on Komsomolskaya Street.
 After standing there for approximately three minutes, he attacked a random woman and inflicted multiple stab wounds on her, killing her in the process.